testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/>

-👀 &nbsp; **Alternatives:** Stub the message queue listener, the code that subscribes to the queue - Just 'mock' within the test to emit new fake MQ messages - This layer is responsible to catch errors and map the result to some MQ action like acknoledgement or rejection.
-This layer should stay within the test scope and not get stubbed (i.e. replaced)  &nbsp; Stub... ✅&nbsp;
+👀 &nbsp; **Alternatives:** Stub the message queue listener, the code that subscribes to the queue - Within the test, Mock the code to emit a new fake MQ messages.
+While doable, this is not recommended.
+This layer is responsible to catch errors and map the result to some MQ action like acknoledgement or rejection.
+Leave this layer  within the test scope and not get stubbed (i.e. replaced)  ❌ &nbsp; Stub... ✅&nbsp;
 <br/>

 <details><summary>✏ <b>Code Examples</b></summary>